Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Poukawa and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Poukawa and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2024